 A long-term plan is coming to fruition

 Presence is already experiencing the rewards of their payments evolution.
 “The program has been a real success,” says Banwart.
 “We focused our efforts on suppliers we spend the most with, and have seen a big uptick in card acceptance among these organizations.”
-Recent data shows that 23% of Presence AP spend is by card or ACH, amounting to $291M annually, a figure that looks set to rise.1
+Recent data shows that 24% of Presence AP spend is by card or ACH, amounting to $306M annually, a figure that looks set to rise advancing supplier enablement initiatives and expanding their virtual card account use.1

 The company is also benefitting from their work on the supplier database, with greater transparency into their transaction behavior at the individual supplier level.
 Additionally, leveraging card solutions fully across the entire organization has brought working capital benefits.
 Electronic transactions cost less to process, and improve visibility into and control over payments.